 Hoodoo Adventures are adventure and outdoor addicts!
 They do what they can to get people outside, challenging themselves and having fun.
 I found out they also host a variety of races and events and think I may have to find a team and sign up for some of them.

-During off season, the team at Hoodoo Adventure team picks up steam and hosts a variety of outdoor events for athletes of all levels to take part in.
+During off season, the team at Hoodoo Adventures Penticton team picks up steam and hosts a variety of outdoor events for athletes of all levels to take part in.
 Come and explore the area via registering yourself or a team, check out some of their flagship events and opportunities:

 6 disciplines including paddling, road biking, run / snowshoe, mountain bike, Nordic ski, hike, and downhill ski / board.
 Participants work their way across 6000 meters of elevation from the valley of Pentiction up to the mountain top in Apex!
 With a range of categories and the capacity to register as a team, this event is one worth experiencing first hand.
 The best part?
 100% of the proceeds are donated to the Youth Outdoor Recreation Society, which dedicates itself to getting youth outdoors!
 To learn more about this event click here.